SEN Information Report

 What arrangements are there for consulting parents/carers about their child and how are parents/carers involved in the education of their child?

-Teachers and SLT members will often make a phone call home if they wish to consult quickly with a parent or the text messaging system.
+Teachers and Senior Leadership Team members will often make a telephone call home if they wish to consult quickly with a parent or the text messaging system.
 For more routine matters, there are Parents’ Evenings, Annual Reviews, Education, Health and Care Plan meetings and for older children, a ‘Moving On’ event where parents, carers and pupils can access information about possible destinations after Wyre Forest.
 Where necessary, Team Around the Child or Child in Need meetings are also facilitated to support multidisciplinary team working and promote the health, wellbeing and education of individual pupils.
 Parents are also consulted through questionnaires.

 Informal activities include coffee mornings, concerts and productions, visits home to families of children who attend our nursery and end of term activities.
 A family training programme and calendar of events for families are also available.